Anwesha-code/Mini-project/About-project.md

 Game Logic
-The game board is represented by a dictionary tic_tac_dic.
+The game board is represented by a dictionary tic_tac_toe.
 Players use symbols 'X' and 'O'.
-The check_if_won function checks for winning conditions after each move.
+The check_winner function checks for winning conditions after each move.
-In Player vs Bot mode, the bot makes random moves using the bots_move function.
+The code makes random moves using the bots_move function.

 Functions